notmtn/notmtn.github.io/ai-chat.md

 # AI Chat Export

-This is a Markdown file for exporting AI chat conversations.

-## How to Use

-1. Copy the chat conversation from VS Code.
-2. Paste it here.
-3. Save the file.

-## Example Conversation

-**User:** How do I export a chat with you?

-**AI:** GitHub Copilot chats in VS Code are not automatically saved or exportable as a file.
-However, you can manually export the conversation by selecting all the text in the chat panel and copying it to a text editor or Markdown file.

 notmtn: edit my home page to make it more clean, make my photo small and circled

 GitHub Copilot: Read [](file:///d%3A/information%20systems/website/notmtn.github.io/index.markdown)